-3. Check horizontal tail for play in up-down direction by applying load to the outboard side of tail up and down.
+3. Check horizontal tail for binding or interference in up-down direction by applying 5-10 lbs of load to the outboard side of tail up and down.

 The joint between the vertical tail and the horizontal tail should maintain form and gapping as well.